Emily-Tang/webpack-react-demo/README.md

 # webpack-react-demo
-This is my first demo.
+This is my first demo by myself.